Investigators

 Una FitzGerald

-Una FitzGerald (University of Galway) is a lecturer in neuroscience in the School of Natural Sciences.
+Una FitzGerald (University of Galway) is an Associate Professor of Biomedical Engineering.
 Her research is focused on multiple sclerosis, Parkinson’s disease and neurodegenerative disorders.
 She led the CÚRAM labs to be the first in Europe to gain Green Lab Certification from ‘My Green Lab’ (see https://vimeo.com/375847945).

 William Wijns (University of Galway) is a lecturer in Interventional Cardiology.
 Wijns research efforts are targeting the development and validation of innovative techniques in interventional medicine including invasive and non-invasive physiological measurements and imaging, drug-eluting stents and applications of multi-detector coronary CT angiography.